BumblebeeBat/FlyingFox/docs/channel_shorter_path.md

 Carol makes a bet with Bob.
 Bob bets on Hilary, Carol bets on Trump.
 Bob's new bet cancels out his old bet with Alice.
 He is now neutral.

 Alice and Carol form a channel.
-Using a hashlock, all 3 channels are updated.
+Using a hashlock, all 3 channels are updated simultaniously.

 * The Alice-Carol channel is used to make a bet on the presidential election.
 Alice bets on Obama, Carol on Trump.
+Locking up liquidity.

-* The Alice-Bob channel is emptied of bets.
+* The Alice-Bob channel is emptied of bets, which unlocks liquidity.

-* The Bob-Carrol channel is emptied of bets.
+* The Bob-Carrol channel is emptied of bets, which unlocks liquidity.